-Be sure that everyone is aligned with the information you are sharing with key vendors.
-Transparency will help to further develop relationships with your vendors and aid in on-time delivery, keeping production flowing.
+Be sure that everyone is aligned with the information you are sharing with key suppliers.
+Transparency will help to further develop relationships with your partners and aid in on-time delivery, keeping production flowing.

 Sound confusing?
 If so, you have some homework to do to manage supply chain risk:

 - Your Customers’ Customers: Make a list of who you supply products or parts to.
 Are you at the end of the supply chain, or do you fall somewhere between the start and the end game?
 If you are also a parts supplier, make sure you understand where you fall and how crucial (or not) your role is to the success of producing the end product.